Pattern recognition techniques for Boson Sampling validation

-\textbf{\textit{Experimental results ---}} Through the validated experimental apparatus shown in Fig. \ref{fig:exp_BS}a, we collected data samples corresponding to the Boson Sampling distribution, and distinct samples obtained with distinguishable particles.
-The degree of distinguishability between the input photons is adjusted by modifying their relative arrival times through delay lines (see Methods).
+Through the experimental apparatus shown in Fig. \ref{fig:exp_BS_SCS}a, we collected samples corresponding to the Boson Sampling distribution with indistinguishable and distinguishable particles.
+The degree of distinguishability between the input photons is adjusted by modifying their relative arrival times through delay lines (see Supplemental Material).
 The unitary evolution is implemented by an integrated photonic chip realized exploiting the 3D-geometry capability of femtosecond laser writing \cite{gattass2008flm} and performs the same transformation $U$ employed for the numerical results of Tab. \ref{tab:table1}.
 We then performed the same compatibility tests described previously on experimental data sets with different sizes, by using two methods: \textit{K-means++} with majority voting and \textit{bubble clustering}, both with 2-norm distance.
-The results are shown in Fig. \ref{fig:exp_BS}b, for the case of incompatible samples.
+The results are shown in Fig. \ref{fig:exp_BS_SCS}a, for the case of incompatible samples.
 This implies that the reported percentages represent the capability of the test to recognize Boson Sampler fed with distinguishable photon inputs.
-Reshuffling of the experimental data was used to have a sufficient number of samples to evaluate the success percentages (see Supplementary Information).
+Reshuffling of the experimental data was used to have a sufficient number of samples to evaluate the success percentages (see Supplemental Material).
 Hence, the tests were performed on samples drawn randomly from the experimental data.